 Even where there is a criminal conviction, families have difficulties in obtaining a remedy from domestic authorities.
 The convention requires that 'in the case of a breach of Articles 2 and 3 ... compensation for the non-pecuniary damage flowing from the breach should, in principle, be available as part of the range of redress'.72 However, in most central European countries only pecuniary damages can be recovered through the criminal process.
 This generally includes little other than funeral expenses and possibly time off work.
-The deceased's relatives can theoretically apply to civil courts for compensation, but it is questionable whether any civil court would, on the basis of criminal proceedings.
+The deceased's relatives can theoretically apply to civil courts for compensation, but it is questionable whether any civil court would, on the basis of criminal responsibility, award non-pecuniary damages which are unavailable in criminal proceedings.
 The authors of this chapter have been involved in right-to-life litigation in six central European jurisdictions, and are not aware of any court decision in which an award for non-pecuniary damages has been made in such death cases.